dhermes/gcloud-python-bigtable/docs/column-family.rst

 Table Column Families
 =====================

-When creating a :class:`Table <gcloud_bigtable.table.Table>`, it is possible to set garbage collection rules for expired data.
+When creating a :class:`Table <gcloud_bigtable.column_family.ColumnFamily>`,
+it is possible to set garbage collection rules for expired data.

 By setting a rule, cells in the table matching the rule will be deleted during periodic garbage collection (which executes opportunistically in the